kiran/kiranbot/content/post/2017-09-20-apparel-arts-skirts.md

 tags: [sewing, patternmaking]
 ---

-- classes at Apparel Arts
-  - blurb about what apparel arts is, and their 2-year certification program
-  - self-paced patternmaking classes: skirts, moulage, etc.

-The patternmaking and design classes is a self-paced system, where you work through 12 units in an average of 24 months.
-The units start with skirts, then progress through different kinds of bodices and shirts, through to sleeves and collars, ending on pants.
+Last August, I started taking [pattern drafting courses at Apparel Arts](https://www.apparel-arts.com/certificate-program/), and I figured I'd write a little about how that's been, and what it involves!

+The backbone of the ~2.5 year program is the self-paced patternmaking and design classes.
+The class teaches drafting, or flat patternmaking -- going from a set of measurements to a flat pattern that is then sewn up.
+This differs from draping, which involves sculpting fabric on a dress form (I'm taking that class now, though!)

+[picture: flat patternmaking vs draping]

+The series is broken down into units that focus on a specific garment: skirts, manipulating darts and princess seamlines in bodices, collars and sleeves, pockets, and finally ending on pants.
+The class meets once a week for 3 hours, and there's about 3-5 hours of homework between classes (though that amount is variable!)

-You start on skirts -- drafting and sewing 23 different skirts in muslin, and fitting them in class.
-The first assignment is making a sloper, which is a generic skirt with 2 darts that you learn how to manipulate into different patterns.
+The first unit, skirts, takes the longest.
+The unit requires drafting and sewing 23 different skirts in muslin, and fitting them in class.
+It's an introduction to the basics of drafting and pattern manipulation techniques.

+The first assignment is making a sloper, which is a generic skirt with 2 darts in the front, and 2 darts in the back.
+That sloper can then be manipulated into a bunch of different skirts -- skirts with pleats, skirts with yokes, pencil skirts, flared skirts, and so on.
+Along the way, I got a pretty good understanding of what styles I like on me.

+At the end of the unit, I had to design, draft, and sew 2 skirts in real fabric.
+I made one slightly strange skirt, and one basic one I knew I'd love and wear.

 - structure of the class